 Is it a good time to buy an EV?

-The growth of the EV market is expected to accelerate in the coming years as the UK prepares itself for the 2035 ban on new petrol and diesel vehicle sales.
+EV market growth is expected to accelerate in the coming years as the UK prepares itself for the 2035 ban on new petrol and diesel vehicle sales.
 Following a big investment in the UK’s charging infrastructure, and with a greater range of EVs available than ever before, we think there has never been a better time to buy a new or used EV.

 In 2024 EVs will outsell every type of fuel except petrol, which is set to remain the most popular fuel choice for both new and used car buyers for the next few years.
 Diesel is expected to become a niche choice over time as drivers opt for cleaner and cheaper plug-in alternatives.